akanner/automated-release-notes-test/README.md

-Repo to try release notes
+# Repo to try release notes

+this is a test